 Creating temporary communities, 20 people are selected in an open call in each edition, hailing from different artistic practices and joining experts, masters, researchers and artists in a program composed of speeches, readings, interventions, performance-lectures, video conferences and laboratories.
 By crossing these different archival research and reference knowledges, the creation of an expanded transdisciplinary experience is proposed, using as its medium the word, the body, the sound, the image and the technology.

 And how best to capture the resonance of this movement?
 Thus, our approach to film is born.

 A language that enables the articulation of these many spaces and times.
 That reactivates memory, the events of the past and updates them to other, in the present.
 By pairing different times through image and sound, it recreates the experience of immersion and leads us towards being outside of the world, together.
 A motion to transcend and to live, collectively, a Healing Time.

 A film by Ana Paula Mathias

 Diane Lima is the curator and creative director.
-A Masters candidate in Communications and Semiotics at PUC-SP, her work focuses on experimenting with artistic practices and multidisciplinary curatorships, developing devices for collective learning with special attention to creative processes and production of knowledge.
+Master in Communications and Semiotics at PUC-SP, her work focuses on experimenting with artistic practices and multidisciplinary curatorships, developing devices for collective learning with special attention to creative processes and production of knowledge.
 In her interventions she discusses topics such as ancestral memories, liminal spaces, symbolic violences, production of meaning, epistemic justice, ethics and aesthetics of resistance and the decolonization of affections and institutions.
 Her most recent projects include the immersion in creative processes AfroTranscendence, which happens annually at the Red Bull Station; the Silicon Valley African Film Festival; the racial awareness program A.Gentes and the curatorship of Diálogos Ausentes, both sponsored by Itaú Cultural.
 Write about art and culture at Bravo!
 Magazine